 - 1. A national scientific reputation; - 2.
-Demonstrated research contributions fully equivalent to those of an associate professor as evidenced by success in external funding and an impressive bibliography with emphasis on peer-reviewed journals and other scholarly publication forums; - 3.
+Demonstrated research contributions fully equivalent to those of an associate professor as evidenced by success in external funding (may include industrial, non-profit or other non-federal or foundation) and an impressive bibliography with emphasis on peer-reviewed journals and other scholarly publication forums; - 3.
 Demonstrated independence and intellectual leadership by developing research methods and project support, and serving as principal investigator or project director of significant research programs.